 You can visit different destinations in Thailand through various modes of transport, such as the following:

-- Domestic planes – Budget airlines, such as Air Asia and Nok Air, can bring you to key Thai cities.
+- Domestic planes – Budget airlines, such as Air Asia and Nok Air, can take you to key Thai cities.

 - Trains – If you prefer a more scenic route, you can get aboard a train.
 Thailand’s railway network has a length of more than 4,300 kilometers, even giving you access to hidden gems and lesser-known areas of the country.